New Student FAQ - Everything you need to know!

 From a PC, if you right click on your photo and click Properties, then select the Details tab, you will see the size of your photo in pixels.
 You can use a variety of image editing tools on your PC to resize your image.

-I don’t yet have a permanent term-time address, what should I do?
+I don’t yet have a permanent contact address, what should I do?

 Does it matter what format my photo is in?